getindata/kedro-vertexai/docs/source/03_getting_started/01_quickstart.md

 $ source venv-demo/bin/activate
 ```

-Then, `kedro` must be present to enable cloning the starter project, along with the latest version of `kedro-kubeflow` plugina and kedro-docker (required to build docker images with the Kedro pipeline nodes):
+Then, `kedro` must be present to enable cloning the starter project, along with the latest version of `kedro-kubeflow` plugin and kedro-docker (required to build docker images with the Kedro pipeline nodes):

 ```
 $ pip install 'kedro>=0.18.1,<0.19.0' kedro-vertexai kedro-docker